Oregon Diminished Value Claims

 Mock v.
 Terry, 41 Or.
 App.
 633, 599 P.2d 1365 (1979)

-The Oregon Court of Appeals held that where repairs do not restore damaged property to its former condition and value, the injured party is entitled to recover the difference between the property’s value before the loss and its value after repairs.
-The court made clear that payment of repair costs alone is insufficient when a measurable loss in market value remains.
+The Oregon Court of Appeals held that when repairs don't bring damaged property back to its former condition and value, the owner is entitled to the difference between what it was worth before the loss and what it's worth after repairs — payment of the repair bill by itself isn't enough.

 Gonzales v.
 Farmers Insurance Co., 345 Or.
 382, 195 P.3d 207 (2008)